lst68868/ecommerce_react_API/PROPOSAL.md

 ## User Stories

-Your user stories are a way to talk about your applications features in the following format:

-- `As a user, I should be able to view all products available in the database.
+- As a user, I should be able to view all products available in the database.
 - As a user, I should be able to search for a specific product by its ID.
 - As a user, I should be able to filter products by category.
 - As a user, I should be able to add a new product to the database by providing the necessary details.